phiresky/timetrackrs/README.md

 ## Setup / Building

 Note that this tool is not yet finished.
-There are no finished builds available yet.
+There are no prebuilt binaries available yet.

 ```bash
 git clone https://github.com/phiresky/timetrackrs.git